angeldollface/mandy/README.markdown

 - [Mandy's main website](https://github.com/angeldollface/mandys-house): The Mandy site for the project page of the Mandy project.
 Start a new Mandy site with this site template like this: `mandy -i mysite -w angeldollface/mandys-house`.
 - [Mandy's fancy template site with in-browser 3D graphics](https://github.com/angeldollface/mandy-threejs-site): A single-page site template using three.js for the Mandy static-site generator.
 Start a new Mandy site with this site template like this: `mandy -i mysite -w angeldollface/mandy-threejs-site`.

-## DEPLOYING A MANDY SITE ON GITHUB ACTIONS :rocket:
+## DEPLOYING A MANDY-POWERED SITE ON GITHUB PAGES :rocket:

 Mandy has her own GitHub action to deploy your Mandy-powered site on GitHub Pages.
 You can find out more about that [here](https://github.com/angeldollface/mandy-github-action).